nodebotsau/nbdau/setup.md

 * Your choice of HomeBrew or MacPorts.
 We'd recommend [homebrew](http://brew.sh/) as it makes getting node up and running easy.
 * NodeJS - [Follow the appropriate directions here](http://nodejs.org)
 * Arduino - [Mac Install guide](http://arduino.cc/en/Guide/MacOSX)
-* Install the FTDI Drivers.
-You must do this if you want to use the ED1 boards.
-[32-bit Macs](http://www.ftdichip.com/drivers/VCP/MacOSX/FTDIUSBSerialDriver_v2_2_18.dmg) or [64-bit Macs](http://www.ftdichip.com/Drivers/VCP/MacOSX/FTDIUSBSerialDriver_v2_2_18.dmg)
+* Install the CH340 Drivers - this is in a folder in this repo called [drivers](/drivers/ch341ser_mac.zip)

 Finally - attempt to install node-serialport as this will test everything is working: